 Covidence is an online systematic review program developed by, and for, systematic reviewers.
 It can import citations from reference managers like EndNote, facilitate the screening of abstracts and full-text, populate risk of bias tables, assist with data extraction, and export to all common formats.

-Covidence is a core component of Cochrane's review production toolkit and has recently also been endorsed by JBI.
+Covidence is a core component of Cochrane's review production toolkit and has also been endorsed by JBI.

 Abstrackr is a software for semi-automated abstract screening for systematic reviews.
 At present, Abstrackr is a free, open-source tool for facilitating the citation screening process.
 Upload your abstracts, invite reviewers, and get to screening!